jbernotat/Trust-study-Bielefeld/README.md

 Picture 4 position of the guestionaire

+2. Construction Tobi

+Use GE04 and connect it with a HDMI cable to tobi.
+Open "Folien Tobi" with Powerpoint.
+Expand the screen of the laptop, so ToBi can show the presentation.
+Use GE02 for the questionaire.

+3. Construction PEPPER

+Use the PEPPER Laptop and the router.
+Use GE02 for the questionaire.

-2. Videos in the CSRA Apartment
+4. Videos in the CSRA Apartment

 Picture 5 Open the program for the trust-study (CSRA Apartment main computer)